HEIGE-PCloud/HEIGE-PCloud.github.io/.github/ISSUE_TEMPLATE/new-idea-for-project-beyond-a-level-mathematics.md

 ---
-name: New Idea for Project Beyond A Level Mathematics
+name: New idea for Project Beyond A Level Mathematics
 about: Raise interesting questions and topics for Project BAM
 title: "[BAM] New idea: How to prove π is an irrational number?"
 labels: Beyond A Level Mathematics, todo